ARG-NCTU/PromptCraft-Robotics/examples/behavior_tree/aerial_robotics/object_navigation.md

 "linear_z_control": When this subtree is triggered, try to minimize the absolute(drone_z - object_z) when the target object is inside the camera view.
 "report_error": When this subtree is triggered, report current distance (distance = (drone_x - object_X)^2 + (drone_y - object_y)^2 + (drone_z - object_z)^2)^0.5) , and the supervisor will evaulate the performance according to this distance.
 "explore_forward": When this subtree is triggered, move forward a static distance.
-"explore_right": When this subtree is triggered, Rotate 90 degree to right side and raise the flag.
+"rotate_right": When this subtree is triggered, Rotate 90 degree to right side and raise the flag.
 If the flag is not been reset, this subtree will not been triggered.
-"explore_left": When this subtree is triggered, Rotate 90 degree to left side and raise the flag.
+"rotate_left": When this subtree is triggered, Rotate 90 degree to left side and raise the flag.
 If the flag is not been reset, this subtree will not been triggered.
 "explore_rotate": When this subtree is triggered, rotate to left side and right side one time and raise the flag.
 If the flag is not been reset, this subtree will not been triggered.
 "explore_patter_block": When this subtree is triggered, follow the pattern block pattern to explore a huge area.